 (6) Municipal boards and officers, including any police officer or other officer having police powers, shall have authority to assist the Commission in enforcement.

 (7) For good cause, the Commission may issue a cease-and-desist order, violation notice, or an enforcement order with or without prior notification to the property owner or applicant.
-The Conservation Administrator, upon informing the Commission Chair, may generate these actions which shall remain in effect until the next regularly scheduled meeting of the Commission.
-The Commission shall give the property owner or applicant notice of the meeting at least forty-eight (48) hours before convening it.
-At the meeting the Commission shall vote whether or not to continue the action.
+The Conservation Administrator may generate these actions which shall remain in effect until the next regularly scheduled meeting of the Commission.
+At the meeting, the Commission shall vote whether to continue the action.

-(8) The Commission may mandate the installation of temporary control measures if there is any danger of adversely affecting the local resource areas.
+(8) The Commission may mandate the installation of temporary control measures if there is any danger of adversely affecting local Resource Areas.
 These measures are to remain in effect and be maintained in place until the Commission allows their removal.

-(9) Under conditions of a cease and desist order, violation notice, or an enforcement order, another party may be retained by the Commission to complete the temporary control measures if the property owner or applicant is unable or unwilling to do the work within a reasonable time as stated in the Commission's order, and if there is an immediate hazard to the local resource areas, wetland values protected by this Bylaw, or public safety.
+(9) Under conditions of a cease and desist order, violation notice, or an enforcement order, another party may be retained by the Commission to complete the temporary control measures if the property owner or applicant is unable or unwilling to do the work within a reasonable time as stated in the Commission's order, and if there is an immediate hazard to the local Resource Areas, wetland values protected by this Bylaw, or public safety.
 The costs associated with this work shall be borne by the property owner or applicant.

 (10) Any person who purchases, inherits or otherwise acquires land upon which work has been done in violation of the provisions of this Bylaw or in violation of any permit issued pursuant to this Bylaw shall forthwith comply with any order of the Commission and restore such land to its condition prior to any violation; provided, however, that no action, civil or criminal, shall be brought against such person if corrective action commences within six (6) months following the date of acquisition of the land by such person or within the time specified in the Commission's order.